Master of Business Analytics

 Your complete application, including letters of recommendation, must be submitted by the application deadline.
 Please be sure to let your recommenders know when the deadline is.

 One of my recommenders doesn’t speak or write in English.
-Should I translate their recommendation letter to English myself?
+Should I translate their recommendation letter into English myself?

-You should not translate the recommendation letter to English yourself.
+You should not translate the recommendation letter into English yourself.
 If your recommender writes a letter in a language other than English, the letter should be translated by a third-party service.

 Is the interview required?